mozilla-l10n/documentation/src/config/setup_l10ndrivers_vm.md

 # Setting up a Linux Virtual Machine for Webdashboards

-This document describes how to configure a virtual machine based on Linux Ubuntu 18.04 LTS to manage tools like Langchecker, Webdashboard, Stores, Bedrock (mozilla.org).
+This document describes how to configure a virtual machine based on Linux Ubuntu 18.04 LTS to manage tools like Langchecker, Bedrock (mozilla.org).
 The assumption is that you’ve already installed a software to manage virtual machines, like VMWare Fusion on Mac, and installed Linux.
 The virtual machine should have at least 40 GB of disk, 2 cores and 4 GB or memory.

 ## Update the system